A greenhouse can be the ace up a gardener’s sleeve.

 But do keep in mind that plants will needs some light too, and the more your wrap them to keep them warm, the more light they are losing.

-If you are cultivating very tender plants, or live in a colder region where longer periods of freezing temperatures are expected, then you might also want to think about heating your greenhouse for some extra peace of mind.
+If you are cultivating very tender plants, or live in a colder region where longer periods of freezing temperatures are expected, then you might also want to think about heating your greenhouse.
+This will give you some extra peace of mind.
 You can buy electrical heaters and simply switch them on when the weather dips.
 Insulating first will still save you money in the long run because it means you won’t need the heater on all winter.

 A cheaper way is to bring in a large tub or water butt, fill it up, and you’ve got a low grade, natural heater ready to go.
 What this does is absorbs the days warmth and then slowly releases it through the night.
 It wouldn’t be enough to warm your hands, but it is enough to help keep the frost at bay.

-Hopefully with these tips you can save a tidy little bundle, and be safe in the knowledge that your summer loving plants are happy in their winter home.
-It’s a great job for a crisp sunny day, and once you’ve finished you’ll get a real sense of that job-well-done satisfaction.
-Plus, if you get on top of cleaning and maintaining your greenhouse now, you’ll also have much less work to do come spring.
+Hopefully with these tips you can save a tidy little bundle.
+And you can be safe in the knowledge that your summer loving plants are happy in their winter home.
+It’s a great job for a crisp sunny day, and once you’ve finished you’ll get a real sense of satisfaction.
+Plus, if you get on top of cleaning and maintaining your greenhouse now, you’ll have much less work to do come spring.

 For more garden planting ideas, check out my blog: